informedcitizenry/6502.Net/README.md

 ### Pseudo-Ops
 Following is the detail of each of the 6502.Net pseudo operations, or psuedo-ops.
 A pseudo-op is similar to a mnemonic in that it tells the assembler to output some number of bytes, but different in that it is not part of the CPU's instruction set.
 For each pseudo-op description is its name, any aliases, a definition, arguments, and examples of usage.
 Optional arguments are in square brackets (`[` and `]`).

 Note that every argument, unless specified, is a legal mathematical expression, and can include symbols such as labels (anonymous and named) and the program counter.
-Anonymous labels should be referenced in parantheses, otherwise the expression engine might misinterpret them.
 If the expression evaluates to a value greater than the maximum value allowed by the pseudo-op, the assembler will issue an illegal quantity error.

 <p align="center"><b>Data/text insertions</b></p>
 <table>